-Although I still have his valuable collection of autographed baseballs and bats, my most precious possession is my memory of sitting next to him at the games, sharing a bag of fresh roasted peanuts, and asking all those annoying questions–whether foul tips count as balls or strikes, and who the players were—all which he patiently answered.
+Although I still have his valuable collection of autographed baseballs and bats, my most precious possession is my memory of sitting next to him at the games, sharing a bag of fresh roasted peanuts while pestering him with all my annoying questions–whether foul tips count as balls or strikes, and who the players were—all which he patiently answered.
 Whether quoting RBI or home run averages, he lit up and was at his happiest when discussing the sport he loved most.

 My dad was also a big tease with a great sense of humor.
-I can remember his laughter at comedy shows back in the ‘60’s like Red Skelton, Lucille Ball, and Carol Burnette.
+I can remember his laughter at comedy shows back in the ’60s like Red Skelton, Lucille Ball, and Carol Burnette.
 But he also played jokes on his own family.
 When I was about five or so, he convinced me that if I could sprinkle salt on a bunny’s tail, then I could catch it.
-That entire summer I ran around the backyard with a salt shaker, but never could catch a single rabbit.
-I didn’t learn the truth until school began that fall.
-I thought that he must have had a good laugh watching me zigzag around the lawn with that salt shaker as he encouraged me to keep trying.
+That entire summer I ran around the backyard with a salt shaker but never could catch a single rabbit.
+I didn’t learn the truth until school began that fall, and I thought that he must have had a good laugh watching me zigzag around the lawn with that salt shaker.
+Just like with skiing and softball, he always encouraged me to keep trying.

-He also passed on important lessons of character through his own example for which I am eternally grateful.
-I learned about developing a good work ethic as I witnessed him work tirelessly as he provided well for his family.
-He is a true example of how to attain the American Dream.
+He also passed on important lessons of character through his own example, for which I am eternally grateful.
+I learned about developing a strong work ethic as I witnessed him work tirelessly to provide well for his family.
+He is a true example of how to capture and attain the American Dream.